Living in Sin (song)

 "Living in Sin" is a song by American rock band Bon Jovi.
-It was written by lead singer Jon Bon Jovi and was released in September 1989 as the fifth single from their fourth album, New Jersey.
+It was written by lead singer Jon Bon Jovi and was released in September 1989 as the fifth single from their fourth album, New Jersey (1988).
 It was the fifth single from New Jersey to chart within the US top 10, peaking at number nine on both the Billboard Hot 100 and Cash Box Top 100 charts.
-In was also a top-20 hit in Switzerland, peaking at number 20.
+It was also a top-20 hit in Switzerland, peaking at number 20.

 Song structure

 The song features a slow beat, driven by a strong rhythm by then-bass guitarist Alec John Such.
 "Living In Sin" bears a delivery of emotional lyrics, driving guitars, and interspersed keyboards.
 The themes discussed are cohabitation and that true love is stronger than anything, despite what other people may say ('I call it love, they call it living in sin').
 When performed live, the band often play a short cover of "Chapel of Love" during the outro of the song.